canonical/testflinger/docs/reference/testflinger-agent-conf.rst

     * - ``sensitive_patterns``
       - (Optional) A list of regular expressions that, when matched, should be masked in the agent output.
-        Make sure to escape the escape characters used in the regular expressions (see example below, where all IPs are matched and masked)
+        Make sure to escape the escape characters used in the regular expressions (see example below, where all IP addresses are matched and masked)

 Example configuration
 ^^^^^^^^^^^^^^^^^^^^^^